What you will do: Identify species, count and measure trees in accordance with the Reforestation Standard of Alberta

 - Collect essential tree data for research projects; this research data will help maintain a sustainable forest

 - Use GPS, Vertex, Height poles and more

-- Hourly pay although some projects may have quality and production bonus potential
+- Some projects may have quality and production bonus potential

 Start date: ASAP

 Essential skills and knowledge that will benefit your productivity:

 - Experience working outdoors in the all weather conditions

 - Ability to measure tree heights and ages

 - Good physical condition is necessary as considerable walking will be required

 On-the-job training will be available to ensure competence before any job is started.
 Excellent communication and interpersonal skills will be an important part of the successful applicants’ attributes.
 Compliance with our safety program and Covid-19 expectations is mandatory.